JuanMejiaC/Real-Time-Bus-Tracker/README.md

 	When click on a bus icon will show the route id, the current status witch respect to the nearest stop and the occupancy status.

 ## How to Run:
       To run this project you will need a mapbox access token that you can get for free at https://www.mapbox.com.
 Then download all the files in this repo to your local machine.
-Open the file map animation.js and edit the first line of code by inserting the token you got from mapbox.
+Open the file mapanimation.js and edit the first line of code by inserting the token you got from mapbox.
 Once everything is set up open the file **index.html** in chrome.

 ## Roadmap